Can you imagine not having any accountability in your organization for the benchmarks you’ve set out to achieve?

 Too often, when faced with the challenge of creating a more welcoming culture, employers just take the very first well-intentioned, compliance-focused step: scheduling D&I training for staff.

 But as we wrote in our post “What to Do When Your Training Isn’t Working,” you can’t expect your investment in training to pay off unless you consistently follow up and reinforce the lessons learned in that training.
+So, when it comes to diversity and inclusion accountability, it’s time we learn how to effectively hold our leaders accountable for their initiatives.

 We see three major components to holding leaders accountable for staying on track with D&I initiatives.